florianhofhammer/cs629-project/connectal/README.md

 in the `examples/proc_multi` folder.
 This also generates most things inside the `verilator` folder.

+The project is set up to use `Controller.bsv` as the top hardware interface, and `bridge.cpp` on the software side.
+The config is done inside the `Makefile` itself.

 Instructions for dependencies for Connectal can be found in its readme at [CONNECTAL.md](CONNECTAL.md).